colinjfw/stillasking/Prompt.md

 # Title
 > Subtitle

-... content
+Some content, with a reference[^1]...

+## Sub-heading

+[^1]: reference link
 ```

 ### 3. The 5-Part Content Blueprint

 The post should then follow the below rough structural flow.
-DO NOT write the headings below, instead use them as a guide.
+DO NOT write the headings below, instead work the sections into flowing prose.

 #### I. The Historical Anecdote (The Hook)